Formation and Evolution of Compact Object Binaries in AGN Disks: Introduction

 Previous studies of compact object mergers in AGN disks have focused on the role of gas in driving binary mergers assuming pre-existing binaries in the nuclear star cluster~\citep{Bartos17} or in the disk itself~\citep{Stone17,McKernan17}, or assuming that binaries form at migration traps \citep{Bellovary16,Secunda19,Yang19a,Yang19b,Gayathri19}.
 In the present study, we examine the formation of binaries during close two-body encounters in a gaseous medium, where the gas absorbs some of the initial kinetic energy of the two objects. \citet{Goldreich02} have proposed that planetesimal binaries can form in the Kuiper belt due to the dissipation of the relative velocity between the planetesimals by dynamical friction in the environment of a background population of smaller solid bodies.
 They showed that this leads to efficient binary formation in the Kuiper belt, but to our knowledge, the analogous mechanism of binary formation in an AGN disk has not been previously explored.
 Here we include this ``gas capture'' binary formation mechanism, and find that it supplies the majority of binaries in AGN disks.
 We also examine binary formation in dynamical three-body encounters \citep[e.g.][]{Aarseth76,Binney08}, which have also been neglected in previous studies of mergers in AGN disks, but find this mechanism to be less important.
+These mechanisms enable binary formation in AGN disks without migration traps whose existence and properties are poorly understood.

 More generally, in this paper we investigate whether and how binaries form and merge in AGN disks.
-We combine $N$-body simulations with a semi-analytical model, which incorporates the effects of gas dynamical friction, type I/II migration torques, GW radiation, and several different types of stellar interaction.
+We combine one-dimensional $N$-body simulations with a semi-analytical model, which incorporates the effects of gas dynamical friction, type I/II migration torques, GW radiation, and several different types of stellar interaction.
 We simulate the evolution of both single and binary objects, and follow their radial position from the central SMBH, as well as their velocities in time, together with the evolution of the binaries' separation.
+The other two spatial directions are followed only statistically.
 Our flexible model allows us to test previous assumptions on whether and how efficiently binaries may merge in AGN disks \citep[e.g.][and references above]{McKernan19}, and to examine the dependence of the merger rate on the model parameters of the AGN disk and the stellar cluster.